 Before leaving for France, students will pay Baylor full tuition, room, board, and fees for a semester or academic year.
 In return, they will receive one or two semesters of tuition, room, and board in Paris.
 Transportation costs to and from Paris are not included.
 Students who have tuition remission scholarships at Baylor will be able to apply them towards their tuition costs at CUPA.

 The exchange program is open to Baylor students who are currently freshmen, sophomores, and juniors in good standing.
 By Fall 2023, one must have completed at least the first five semesters of French (including one advanced level French course).
 Preference will be given to sophomores who are declared French majors or minors.
 Other items considered in the decision are the Grade Point Average (GPA), excellence in French and a personal interview.

-If you are interested in this program, please contact Dr. Holly Collins (Holly_Collins@baylor.edu) by October 20, 2023, for an application for Spring 2024.
+If you are interested in this program, please contact Dr. Holly Collins (Holly_Collins@baylor.edu) by October 7, 2023, for an application for Spring 2024, and by March 1, 2024, for Fall 2024 applicants.
 For more information, visit also the CUPA website.